 To say the Cathedral is impressive or spectacular doesn’t do it justice.
 No matter how many European cathedrals you’ve visited, the sheer size and the scope of history are jaw-dropping in the same way Montserrat’s location is!
 Inside is divided into altars and mini-chapels to explore and rooms where historic relics are on display.

-The remains of Christopher Columbus and his son are said to be here, as well (despite the controversy over whether his remains may actually be resting in the Dominican Republic).
+The tomb of Christopher Columbus and his son are said to be here, as well (despite the controversy over whether his remains may actually be resting in the Dominican Republic).

 An audio guide and map or a guided Cathedral tour will help orient you inside and increase your appreciation of the Cathedral’s history and architecture.